Get Closer to Your HealthTech Buyers by Getting Rid of Technology Bias [Updated]

 We all hate the feeling of being in a room full of people talking about a subject we know nothing about.
 In 2016, I was late to the game on the Netflix phenomenon that is Stranger Things and continually found myself in group settings where everyone but me was referencing Eleven, EggoⓇ waffles, and the Upside Down.
 These were all words I knew, of course, but without appropriate context, I had no idea how they related to each other.

-It all came together for me when I finally watched the series; I needed to see the characters and plot in action to really understand what the show was about.
+It all came together for me when I finally watched the first three seasons (season four debuts in 2022); I needed to see the characters and plot in action to really understand what the show was about.
 Your buyers may have the same experience if you assume they know what you do and how you fit into their space.

 That’s why it’s important not to take a “features-first” approach in your marketing interactions.
 You understand the ins and outs of your product, but your prospects don’t and are likely not ready for that.
 Before you assume anything, give them the full picture of who you are.